jcotoBan/LKarmada/README.md

 The general steps to be performed are:

-### 1- From a local workstation or laptop, trigger a terraform template that will create the following:
+### 1- From a local/remote workstation or laptop, trigger a terraform template that will create the following:

 --A simple Linode instance from which we will manage the clusters.
 It does some hardening as disabling ssh root login and creating a custom user name k8s_admin with sudo access.
 Some generic ssh keys are included, however it is strongly recommended to setup your own.
 It will install kubectl, terraform, helm and karmada chart.